shakacode/guides/best-practices/README.md

 JavaScript
 ----------
-* Use Coffeescript, ES6 with [babel], or another language that compiles to JavaScript
+* Use JavaScript with [babel], or another language that compiles to JavaScript.
 * Include a `to_param` or `href` attribute when serializing ActiveRecord models, and use that when constructing URLs client side, rather than the ID.
-Example:

 [babel]: http://babeljs.io/